sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 Singleton and Arribas-Bel define "geographic data science" as a space that *"effectively combines the long-standing tradition and epistemologies of Geographic Information Science and Geography with many of the recent advances that have given Data Science its relevance in an emerging 'datafied' world"* (Singleton and Arribas-Bel, 2021, p67[@singleton2021geographic]).
 In particular, they argue that "data science" emerged as a term to indicate the use of statistical and visual analytics tool to study a world where the digitalisation of everyday life resulted in a "data deluge" commonly referred to as "big data"[@kitchin2014data].
 The academic debate about the historical and epistemological background of the term "data science" is quite complex, but the term has now acquired wide-spread usage.

-As such, "data science" is commonly used to refer to a set of tools and approaches to analysing data, including statisitcal analysis, visualisation and (what used to be referred to as) data mining.
+As such, "data science" is commonly used to refer to a set of tools and approaches to analysing data, including statistical analysis, visualisation and (what used to be referred to as) data mining.
 Data science also overlaps with the field of machine learning, which is a part of artificial intelligence and includes methods normally under the umbrella of statistics.
 If, at this point, you are confused, don't worry, that's quite normal.
-These definitions are frequently debated, and frequently prone to become [buzzwords](https://en.wikipedia.org/wiki/Buzzword).
+These definitions are frequently debated and frequently prone to become [buzzwords](https://en.wikipedia.org/wiki/Buzzword).

-This book focuses on an introduction to data science using R and a focus on geographic themes, although not necessarily using spatial analysis (i.e., when spatial relationship are part of the computation), which is covered in another module and wonderful books such as  [*An Introduction to R for Spatial Analysis and Mapping*](https://uk.sagepub.com/en-gb/eur/an-introduction-to-r-for-spatial-analysis-and-mapping/book241031) by Chris Brunsdon and Lex Comber and [*Geocomputation with R*](https://geocompr.robinlovelace.net/) by Robin Lovelace, Jakub Nowosad and Jannes Muenchow.
+This book focuses on an introduction to data science using R and a focus on geographic themes, although not necessarily using spatial analysis (i.e., when spatial relationships are part of the computation), which is covered in another module and wonderful books such as  [*An Introduction to R for Spatial Analysis and Mapping*](https://uk.sagepub.com/en-gb/eur/an-introduction-to-r-for-spatial-analysis-and-mapping/book241031) by Chris Brunsdon and Lex Comber and [*Geocomputation with R*](https://geocompr.robinlovelace.net/) by Robin Lovelace, Jakub Nowosad and Jannes Muenchow.

 ### R Scripts

-The RStudio Console is handy to interact with the `R` interpreter and obtain results of operations and commands.
+The RStudio Console is handy to interacting with the `R` interpreter and obtain results of operations and commands.
 However, moving from simple instructions to an actual program or script to conduct data analysis, the Console is usually not sufficient anymore.
 In fact, the Console is not a very comfortable way of providing long and complex instructions to the interpreter.
 For instance, it doesn't easily allow you to overwrite past instructions when you want to change something in your procedure.
 A better option to create programs or data analysis scripts of any significant size is to use the RStudio integrated editor to create an `R` script.

 To create an `R` script, select from the top menu *File > New File > R Script*.
 That opens the embedded RStudio editor and a new empty `R` script folder.
 Copy the two lines below into the file.
 The first loads the `tidyverse` library, whereas the second simply calculates the square root of two.